orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 such situations, it is possible to dynamically fix incoming or outgoing C-Find queries using a Lua script.

-Fixing incoming C-Find requests can be done by implementing the ``IncomingFindRequestFilter(query, origin)`` callback that is called whenever the Orthanc C-Find SCP is queried by a remote modality.
+Sanitizing incoming C-Find requests can be done by implementing the ``IncomingFindRequestFilter(query, origin)`` callback that is called whenever the Orthanc C-Find SCP is queried by a remote modality.
 For instance, here is Lua script to remove a private tag that is specified